zelanko/sql-docs.pt-br/docs/2014/integration-services/expressions/tokencount-ssis-expression.md

 TOKENCOUNT("01/12/2011", "/")
 ```

- No exemplo a seguir, a função TOKENCOUNT retorna 4 porque há quatro tokens (“a”, “little”, “white”, “dog”).
+ No exemplo a seguir, a função TOKENCOUNT retorna 4 porque há quatro tokens ("a", "little", "white", "dog").

 ```
 TOKENCOUNT("a little white dog"," ")